 Ashley is currently a second-year student at Whittier College, double majoring in Environmental Science and Political Science with a minor in English.
 She serves as the internal chair for her school’s Diversity Council and as Vice President for TOBGLAD (Transgender, Other-Identifying, Gay, Lesbian, and Allies for Diversity).
-She loves working at WELL and engaging with local elected officials through WELL Webinars and conferences.
-She finds it so inspiring that WELL strives to support and promote water education even in unprecedented circumstances.
+She loves working at WELL and engaging with local elected officials through WELL webinars and conferences.
+She finds it inspiring that WELL strives to support and promote water education even in unprecedented circumstances.

 Briana Lopez, Program & Research Intern

 Briana Lopez was born in San Gabriel and raised in Boyle Heights.
 She is passionate about the environment, politics, helping others, and her hope is to improve the quality of life in her community.
 Grassroots organizing and nonprofit organizations have made a big impact on her life.
 As a result, she is interested in working with the community to help to provide more affordable housing, healthier food options, investment in youth programs and education, affordable extracurricular activities, and better air and water quality.
 Her personal interests include singing, playing the guitar, and exercising.
 She hopes to add roller skating and tennis to her hobbies soon.